 1. The Solution to Resolution

-The first thing to take into consideration when it comes to resolution is that your banners, billboards and other large printing formats are going to be viewed from far away.
+The first thing to take into consideration when it comes to resolution is that your banners, exhibition displays and other large printing formats are going to be viewed from far away.
 This means that you need to consider viewing distance as a huge factor when deciding on resolution.

 One measure used to determine resolution in large format printing is called dots per inch (DPI.)
 Dots per inch is simply the number of individual dots that can fit within one inch of a digital print.